CodeForBoulder/upswyng/packages/native/README.md

 Click `Get Started`, select `Maps` and `Routes` and proceed with the setup.

-You will be presented with your key, which you will then need to save to your Upswyng directory's `config.ts` as `REACT_APP_GOOGLE_MAPS_API_KEY: yourUniqueGoogleAPIKeyHere`
+You will be presented with your key, which you will then need to save to your UpSwyng directory's `config.ts` as `REACT_APP_GOOGLE_MAPS_API_KEY: yourUniqueGoogleAPIKeyHere`

 ### Firebase DB Setup (Optional)